YirenWA/Physical-Computing---Yiren-Wang/README.md

 I tried many ways to control the speed, from the code, to increasing the friction internally and externally, to slowing down the DC motor, but nothing worked.
 The solution was to use a servo motor to drive the mended surface.
 After experimenting with the large 180 degree servo motor, it was possible to drive the entire surface in a stable manner.

 I finally used a DC MOTOR and a SERVO MOTOR and connected them to the two arduino boards separately.
 By connecting the boards in series.
 Where the servo motor is connected to the IR sensor on one board, the sensor receives the signal and sends it to the other board, enabling the stable function of the two motors.
 By connecting the boards in series and sending signals, a stable operation was achieved.
+For every rotation of the mended surface within a fixed angle, a further reverse rotation is performed.

 ![week4。1](https://user-images.githubusercontent.com/119879041/206634198-22210ae8-abd0-4eff-9495-33b1f07bcb65.jpg)